-There will also be an objective test over the novel in the first week of school.
+There will also be an objective test on the novel in the first week of school.
 I recommend not watching a movie version until after taking the test since the films are significantly different from the book on some essential plot points.
+You should also be reading for an in-class essay.